Your employer must sign you up to a pension

 The good news is that if you’re employed, aged between 22 and State Pension age, and earn at least £10,000 a year, by law your employer must auto-enrol you into a company pension scheme.

-If you don’t meet the eligibility criteria for auto-enrolment, but you earn over £6,136 a year and are aged over 16, you can still opt in to your company scheme if you want to.
-This means that a percentage of your salary will go into a pension each month, which is supplemented by your employer and the taxman paying into your pot, bumping up your total pension contributions.
+If you don’t meet the eligibility criteria for auto-enrolment, but you earn over £6,240 a year and are aged over 16, you can still opt in to your company scheme if you want to.
+This means that a percentage of your salary will go into a pension each month, which is supplemented by your employer and HM Revenue & Customs paying into your pot, bumping up your total pension contributions.

-Workplace pension schemes are most commonly used, which are known as ‘defined contribution’, plans, where the fortunes of your pension funds are linked to the investment performance of the funds you are invested in.
+Workplace pension schemes are most commonly used, which are known as ‘defined contribution’ plans, where the fortunes of your pension funds are linked to the investment performance of the funds you’re invested in.

 There’s a minimum total amount that you must pay in.
-In the 2020-21 tax year, you must contribute 4% and your employer 3%, with the tax man adding a further 1%, bringing the minimum total contribution to 8%.
-This makes it a 50:50 scheme, with you contributing half and your employer and the taxman the other half.
+In the 2023-24 tax year, you must contribute 4% and your employer 3%, with the HMRC adding a further 1%, bringing the minimum total contribution to 8%.
+This makes it a 50:50 scheme, with you contributing half and your employer and the HMRC the other half.
 You may find your employer makes more generous contributions, which will further boost the amount you end up with at retirement.

 If you wish to, and can afford it, you can pay more into the pension than the 4% minimum.
 This additional sum can also be adjusted, stopped and started as suits you.
 Some employers will match any additional contributions you pay in up to a certain threshold, so it’s worth checking if yours will.